ThomasMJosline/risc_v_soc_tapeout_WEEK1/Day1/README.md

 <img src="images/flow.png" alt="Alt Text" width="500"/>

 ## III.
-Siumulating a 2 to 1 Multiplexer
+Simulating a 2 to 1 Multiplexer

 Step 1.
 Go to the directory with the testbench and design files
 ```